The engine of the mustang rumbled to life as Jakob pulled out of my parking lot.

 “Nah,” he said, gunning the engine as the light turned green.
 “We start torturing people to get answers out of them, and the town will turn on us.”

-I blinked.
-“I was more referring to bribing someone to answering your questions.”
+Um…what?
+I eased away from him in my seat.
+“I was more referring to bribing someone into answering your questions.”

 The fact that he skipped right over that option and went straight to torture was a little concerning.
 My moral compass might not point due north, but I was beginning to think that Jakob’s wasn’t even functional anymore.